-- The New Media and Their Impact on Decision-making
+- The New Media and Its Impact on U.S. National Interests

 The program moderator will be of international stature and have extensive professional experience in the policy issues covered in this three-day seminar.
 The moderator will facilitate, when necessary, dialogue between the speakers and participants, as well as lead the group discussions and Q&A sessions.

 The fee for the four-day workshop is $2,475 per person (a discount is available for groups of three or more).
 The program will feature approximately 18-20 separate presentations.
 Also included are daily continental breakfasts and working luncheons.
 The workshop will be held in a private meeting room at the Capitol Hill Club.
 An on-site staff person will assist participants as needed and coordinate daily activities.

 The target audience for these workshops are civilians (GS-15 and above) and military (O-6 and above).
 Others who have a special interest in the subject, need-to-know, or are in key positions may apply.
 Workshop space is limited to assure participants ample time for open discussion with presenters.
 Upon registration, attendees will receive confirmation via email within five days.
 Cancellations will be accepted in writing up to two weeks prior to each program.
 After that time, substitutions will be accepted.
 The Agency will be billed if registration is cancelled after the deadline.

 If you have any questions or need further information, please call Iris Fernandez or Patricia Patton at 703-684-8807.